 1 Hr., 33 Mins.

-quasi-boasted about it to her audience in a sing-song voice: "I went to New York.
+hyphenate Madonna, quasi-boasted about it to her audience in a sing-song voice: "I went to New York.
 I had a dream.
 I wanted to be a big star.
 I didn't know anybody.
 I wanted to dance; I wanted to sing — I wanted to do all those things.
 I wanted to make people happy.
 I wanted to be famous; I wanted everybody to love me.
 I wanted to be a star.
 I worked really hard, and my dream came true.”
-The anti-heroine of Susan Seidelman’s great debut feature “Smithereens” (1982), Wren (Susan Berman), for the most part has Madonna’s same dream but is unfortunately a member of the 99 percent of people who do not get to the “it came true” finale.
-(Seidelman worked with Madonna, in 1985, on her comparably themed next project, “Desperately Seeking Susan.”)
+The anti-heroine of Susan Seidelman’s great debut feature Smithereens

-Wren has no perceptible skills that distinguish her much from other dilettantes.
-She does, however, have a with-it sense of style (she’s a thrift store-chic queen, and her near-permanent zebra-print sunglasses go with just about everything), and her lo-fi promotional images have a zine-evoking charisma.
-But she has so much conviction in her fuzzy ambitions that she can easily charm.
-In “Smithereens,” Wren ingratiates herself with a couple of men whom she seems to almost exclusively look at in relation to what they can provide her (like most everything).
+Wren has no perceptible skills that distinguish her much from other dilettantes — though even calling her a dilettante feels generous.
+She does, however, have a with-it sense of style.
+She’s thrift store-chic, and her near-permanent zebra-print sunglasses go with just about everything.
+Her lo-fi promotional images have a zine-evoking charisma.
+She has so much conviction in her fuzzy ambitions that she can easily charm.
+In Smithereens, Wren ingratiates herself with a couple of men whom she seems to almost exclusively look at in relation to what they can provide her (like most everything).
 They are Paul (Brad Rijn), a vagabond in town for a little while who develops a crush on Wren after seeing her on the subway, and Eric (Richard Hell), who was in a local band at its most popular 10 years earlier.
-(They were the Smithereens, and they had a single hit.)
+They were the Smithereens, and they had one hit.

-Wren takes advantage of Paul’s fledgling feelings for her (which she briefly seems to return) so that she can use his beat-up for rides, and, when she eventually loses her apartment, as a place to sleep.
+Wren takes advantage of Paul’s fledgling feelings for her (which she briefly seems to return) so that she can use his beat-up van for rides, and, when she eventually loses her apartment, as a place to sleep.
 She in no doubt gleams onto Eric in part because she sees him as something of an avenue to get her closer to her punk-rock aspirations.
-(In the middle of the movie, Eric says that he and a few others are going to move to L.A. to start a music group there; Wren more than anything wants to join them, but as what she doesn’t know.)
+In the middle of the movie, he says he and a few others are going to move to L.A. to start a music group there; Wren more than anything wants to join them, but as what she doesn’t know.

-In writing, she might sound like a detestable character.
-Seidelman, however, makes Wren sympathetic in the way unwittingly selfish, soul-searching people in their early 20s tend to be.
-We resent them for their selfishness but also know the emotional and psychic difficulties of being young, having an idea of what you want but being unsure of how to exactly make it happen.
+On paper she sounds detestable.
+Seidelman, however, makes Wren sympathetic in the way unwittingly selfish, soul-searching people in their early 20s tend to be: they can be resented for their selfishness but we also know the emotional and psychic difficulties of being young, having an idea of what you want but being unsure of how to exactly make it happen.
 And Berman has a hypnoticness to her that makes us wish she’d been more subsequently active in the movies.
 (She’d never again see a leading role.)
-She comfortably wears her character’s cool thrift-punk style, and she channels Wren's ultimately aimless determination so expertly that we in certain moments believe in her.
+She comfortably wears her character’s cool secondhand style, and she channels Wren's ultimately aimless determination so expertly that in certain moments, we believe in her.